 - Whole staff involvement.
 Whether ‘on duty’ or not, teachers and matrons will intervene on any occasion when a child or children are in distress or may need assistance.

 - Communication.
-Informing either/or in writing or orally, other teachers, the Headmaster, matrons and parents as appropriate.
+Informing either/or in writing or orally, other teachers, the Head, matrons and parents as appropriate.

 Aspects of Pastoral Care are dealt with in separate papers viz: